microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/environments.rst

 Initially you'll be given access to the test environment (also called 'Dogfood'), and you should use that environment when building and testing your integration.

-Once you believe you're ready to release your integration, you can start the :ref:`'Go Live' process <go live>`.
+Once you believe you're ready to release your integration, you can start the :ref:`Launch process <shipping>`.
 As part of that process, your application will be given access to the production environment.